isovic/graphmap/README.md

 ## GraphMap - A highly sensitive and accurate mapper for long, error-prone reads
 **__Current Version: 0.22__**
 Release date: 12 November 2015

 Updates:
 - Many tiny bug fixes, mostly related to anchored alignment.
 It should be slightly more sensitive now.
 - Two overlap modes merged from the dev branch: '-w owler' (fast, uses a trimmed GraphMap pipeline, reports output in the MHAP format) and '-w overlapper' (full GraphMap pipeline including alignment, output in SAM format).
 For usage - check examples at the bottom.

+Owler mode (Overlap With Long Erroneous Reads) skips the graph-mapping and alignments steps.
+The full pipeline consists of:
+1. Construct a gapped spaced index of the reads for only one shape (6-mers, "1111110111111").
+2. For a read, collect all gapped spaced seed hits.
+3. LCSk.
+4. Filtering seeds reported by LCSk.
+5. Output overlaps in MHAP-like format (instead of Jaccard score, fraction of bases covered by seeds is reported; instead of '# shared min-mers' the number of seeds which survived filtering is reported).
+Other formats will be supported soon.

 ### Quick start on Linux x64
 ```